dannng/dannng.github.io/docs/tool_selection_factors.markdown

 ### Developer and vendor

 Who develops the tool can be important.
 You may only be permitted to use tools developed or sold by an approved vendor (e.g., Microsoft, Oracle, Apple, Adobe) or software publisher.
-This can often limit one's ability to install many applications in our space, as they are niche, and may be maintained by an individual or company that is not recognized as a trusted vendor.
+This can often limit one's ability to install many applications in our space, as they are niche, and may be maintained by an individual or company that is not recognized as an approved vendor.
 Some tools are collectively developed and maintained, such as many of the command line utilities found in a Linux distribution, and do not have a singular "vendor" defined.

 ### License